ecmwf/earthkit-data/docs/guide/sources.rst

       ds = ekd.from_source("file", "path/to/dir")

-  The following examples using parts:
+  The following examples use parts:

   .. code:: python